 Where feature concepts are different, but the information content is equivalent, considerations should include the update cycle of the information and when creating the interoperability catalogue priority should be given to the concept that is most likely to be updated most frequently.
 Other considerations should include any relations that the concepts has to other feature concepts, and consequences of breaking these must be considered when choosing which concept to give the priority and which concept to suppress.

 EXAMPLE: Developers investigate the update cycles of real-time current data products and discover that they are updated more frequently than S-101 Current – Non-gravitational and Tidal stream – flood/ebb features, and features from the real-time current datasets are therefore preferred replacements for S-101 current features.
+Note that the question is decided not by comparing dates encoded in features, but on the basis of real-time data that is available on an ongoing basis vs. historical information gathered at a past date.

-Developers of product specifications should strive to maintain a data model that is as harmonized with related data models as possible.
+Product specifications developers should strive to maintain a data model that is as harmonized with related data models as possible.
 Due considerations should be taken before developing a concept that is different but functionally equal to similar concepts in other product specifications.

 Geometry

 The geometry of a feature is a significant attribute that must be considered when developing the interoperability catalogue, as it defines the where-part of the feature object.
-Similar to other attributes, decisions may have to be made to address issues such as select one feature over another, e.g. where types in one product is affected by small scale, while another by large scale, or if merging the two is a better approach (only in interoperability level 3 and 4).
+Similar to other attributes, decisions may have to be made to address issues such as select one feature over another, e.g. where types in one product is affected by small scale, while another by large scale, or if merging the two is a better approach (only in interoperability Levels 3 and 4).
 The following paragraphs give more details about options for deconflicting geometry between products with the help of an interoperability catalogue.

 Combined geometry